 - Peroxisomal Acyl-Coenzyme A Oxidase 2 3 4

 - Acyl-CoA Oxidase 2, Branched Chain 2 3

 Previous GeneCards Identifiers for ACOX2 Gene

 The product of this gene belongs to the acyl-CoA oxidase family.
 It encodes the branched-chain acyl-CoA oxidase which is involved in the degradation of long branched fatty acids and bile acid intermediates in peroxisomes.
-Deficiency of this enzyme results in the accumulation of branched fatty acids and bile acid intermediates, and may lead to Zellweger syndrome, severe mental retardation, and death in children. [provided by RefSeq, Mar 2009]
+Deficiency of this enzyme results in the accumulation of branched fatty acids and bile acid intermediates, and may lead to Zellweger syndrome, severe cognitive disability, and death in children. [provided by RefSeq, Mar 2009]

 GeneCards Summary for ACOX2 Gene

-UniProtKB/Swiss-Prot for ACOX2 Gene
+UniProtKB/Swiss-Prot Summary for ACOX2 Gene